yougov/velociraptor/docs/volumes.rst

 The volumes feature is a departure from Velociraptor's normal requirement that applications be completely stateless (i.e. `12 Factor`_-compliant).
-With volumes, applications may maintain some state between deployments by writing persistent files to the local disk.
+With volumes, applications may maintain some state between deployments by reading from and writing to persistent files on the local disk.

 Configuration
 ~~~~~~~~~~~~~